Sky crane (landing system): Perseverance

-The sky crane system was updated for the Perseverance rover weighing 1,025 kg, which is heavier than its predecessor.
+The sky crane system was updated for the Perseverance rover weighing 1,025 kg, heavier than its predecessor.
 During the atmospheric entry, the spacecraft jettisoned the lower heat shield and deployed a parachute from the backshell to slow the descent to a controlled speed.
 It happens about 240 seconds after entry, at an altitude of about 7 miles (11 kilometers) and a velocity of about 940 mph (1,512 kph).
 The EDL got new Terrain-Relative Navigation technology, that uses a special camera to quickly identify features on the surface.
 It is then compared to an onboard map to determine exactly where the rover is heading.
 Mission team members have mapped in advance the safest areas of the landing zone.
 If Perseverance can tell that it's headed for more hazardous terrain, it picks the safest spot it can reach and gets ready for the next step.
 With the craft moving under 320 kph and about 1.9 km from the surface, the rover and sky crane assembly detached from the backshell, and rockets on the sky crane controlled the remaining descent to the planet.
 As the descent stage levels out and slows to its final descent speed of about 1.7 miles per hour (2.7 kilometers per hour), it initiates the sky crane maneuver.
 With about 12 seconds before touchdown, at about 66 feet (20 meters) above the surface, the descent stage lowers the rover on a set of cables about 21 feet (6.4 meters) long until it confirmed touchdown, detached the cables, and flew a distance away to avoid damaging the rover.
 Meanwhile, the rover unstows its mobility system, locking its legs and wheels into landing position.

 Perseverance successfully landed on the surface of Mars on 18 February 2021 at 20:55 UTC.
 Ingenuity reported back to NASA via the communications systems on Perseverance the following day, confirming its status.
-NASA also confirmed that the on-board microphone on Perseverance had survived EDL, along with other high-end visual recording devices, and released the first audio recorded on the surface of Mars shortly after landing, capturing the sound of a Martian wind.
+NASA also confirmed that the on-board microphone on Perseverance had survived EDL, along with other high-end visual recording devices, and released the first audio recorded on the surface of Mars shortly after landing, capturing the sounds of Martian wind.